alvistack/ansible-collection-kubernetes/README.md

 ### Molecule

-You could also run our [Molecule](https://molecule.readthedocs.io/en/stable/) test cases if you have [LXD](https://lxd.readthedocs.io/en/latest/) or [Vagrant](https://www.vagrantup.com/) installed, e.g.
+You could also run our [Molecule](https://molecule.readthedocs.io/en/stable/) test cases if you have [Vagrant](https://www.vagrantup.com/) and [Libvirt](https://libvirt.org/) installed, e.g.

-    # Run Molecule on Ubuntu 18.04 with LXD
+    # Run Molecule on Ubuntu 18.04 with Vagrant and Libvirt
     molecule converge -s ubuntu-18.04

-    # Run Molecule on Ubuntu 18.04 with Vagrant
-    molecule converge -s ubuntu-18.04-vagrant

 Please refer to [.travis.yml](.travis.yml) for more information on running Molecule and LXD.